 Samsung GM1 VS Sony IMX586 sensor – Which one is better?

-Samsung ISOCELL GM1 and Sony’s Stacked CMOS IMX586 are the two 48MP sensors as of now and they are both theoretically same.
+Samsung ISOCELL GM1 and Sony’s Stacked CMOS IMX586 are the two 48MP sensors as of now and they are both theoretically the same.
 Each is a 1/2-inch sensor with 0.8-micron pixel size and each combines four pixels for an effective 12Mp image output.
 Both of these sensors support PDAF and HDR.

 We heard reports in media that the Samsung GM1 sensor (part number S5KGM1) has 12million pixels and not actual 48 million pixels and uses software interpolation to yield full 48MP resolution images.
-However, nothing on Samsung’s official website substantiate these claims.
+However, nothing on Samsung’s official website substantiates these claims.